 Last Saturday, adventurous members of the Design Portfolio team returned to the canals of Broxbourne for the annual boat trip social.
 The weather remained in our favour this year with the warm sun glistening off the tranquil waters and clear skies as far as the eye could see.
 It was certainly a welcome bank holiday break after a very busy summer in the office.

-Our Head of Production, Mark Carey, took to teaching the newcomers how to open and close the heavy locks whilst the experienced sailors manned the drinks cooler.
+Our Head of Production, Scary Carey, took to teaching the newcomers how to open and close the heavy locks whilst the experienced sailors manned the drinks cooler.

 The original plan was to visit five pubs along the river, a similar strategy to last year’s expedition.